enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

   :language: javascript
   :caption: City list part controller - site/parts/city-list/city-list.js

+There are a few things to note in this controller file.
+It gets the part configuration for zoom and map type which were defined in the part descriptor.
+It also gets the site configuration for the Google Maps API key which we will define later in the site.xml file.
-This controller uses :ref:`page_contributions` to put the Google Maps JavaScript into the head of the document.
+:ref:`page_contributions` are used to put the Google Maps JavaScript into the head of the document.

 4. Add the part view file.
 It must be named city-list.html to match the "resolve" function in the controller.